boom-lab/boomlab-website/_posts/2026-06-10-getting-started-with-hydra.md

 ## Set up passwordless SSH (one-time)

-The recommended way to tunnel into a Jupyter Notebook (see [Start a Jupyter Notebook](#start-a-jupyter-notebook)) uses SSH **ProxyJump**, which needs key-based authentication to the compute nodes.
-The compute nodes don't accept your password from your laptop directly — only the login nodes do — so set up an SSH key once on your **local machine** to authenticate everywhere on the cluster.
+To connect from your local computer to a Jupyter Notebook running on Hydra, you need to set up a tunnal from your computer.
+I recommend using SSH **ProxyJump**, which uses key-based authentication to the compute nodes.

-First, check whether you already have a key:
+First, set up an SSH key once on your **local machine** to authenticate everywhere on the cluster.
+Check whether you already have a key:

 ```bash
 colette$ ls ~/.ssh/*.pub
 ```

-If you see a `.pub` file (e.g., `id_ed25519.pub`), skip ahead to installing it.
-Otherwise, generate one.
-Press Enter to accept the default file location.
-The passphrase is optional — it encrypts the private key on your laptop so it's useless if copied; leave it empty for fully passwordless logins:
+If you see a `.pub` file (e.g., `id_ed25519.pub`), you don't need to generate a key.
+If nothing prints out when you run ```ls ~/.ssh/*.pub```, generate one with:

 ```bash
 colette$ ssh-keygen -t ed25519
 ```

-This creates two files in `~/.ssh`: `id_ed25519` (the **private** key — stays on your laptop, never moves) and `id_ed25519.pub` (the **public** key — goes to Hydra).
+Press Enter to accept the default file location.
+The passphrase is optional — it encrypts the private key on your laptop so it's useless if copied; leave it empty for fully passwordless logins.
+This creates two files in `~/.ssh`: `id_ed25519` (the **private** key that stays on your laptop) and `id_ed25519.pub` (the **public** key that goes to Hydra).

 Install the public key into your Hydra home directory.
-Because your home directory is shared across the login and compute nodes, this single key works on all of them:
+Because your home directory is shared across the login and compute nodes, this single key works on all of them.
+If you already had a `.pub` file from the step above, replace `id_ed25519.pub` below with that file.
+And of course, replace "colette.kelly" with your own username:

 ```bash
 colette$ cat ~/.ssh/id_ed25519.pub | ssh colette.kelly@hydra.whoi.edu \
   'mkdir -p ~/.ssh && cat >> ~/.ssh/authorized_keys && chmod 700 ~/.ssh && chmod 600 ~/.ssh/authorized_keys'
 ```

-Enter your WHOI password when prompted — this is the last time you'll need it for tunneling.
+Enter your WHOI password when prompted.
+You will only need to enter it this one time.

 ---